Tachikawa air disaster: Emergency responses

 At 16:50, Tachikawa GCA called the 36th Air Rescue Squadron at Johnson Air Base to the crash site.
-Lt.
-Colonel Theodore P. Tatum Jr., his co-pilot, and a two-man pararescue team arrived on the scene via helicopter at 17:13; their subsequent inspection confirmed that there were no survivors.
+Lieutenant Colonel Theodore P. Tatum Jr., his co-pilot, and a two-man pararescue team arrived on the scene via helicopter at 17:13; their subsequent inspection confirmed that there were no survivors.
+One of the victims, Carl C. Steele, was found in a wing compartment behind the no. 1 engine, possibly having been burned while examining it.